Agrigento is the capital of

 Sicilian Net

-My latest book on CD is titled Agrigento, Palermo and Catania Provinces (Italy) - A Reference for Researchers and is now available.
+My latest book on CD is titled Sicily, Part 1 and Part 2 is now available on 2 CDs.
 With a file for each town (plus many other files), it relates the history of Sicily as reflected in the photos, records and festivals of its towns.
-It contains over 600 text and photo files and can be ordered at CD order.
+It contains over 2500 text and photo files and can be ordered at CD order.